costajob/app-servers/README.md

 These tests highlight the different philosophies behind each language: at one end there is GO's "battery-included" approach, at the other side there is Rust minimalism to require everything as an external dependency.

 ### Concurrency VS parallelism
-I am surprised that some of the fastest implementation does not support parallelism at all.
+I am surprised that some of the fastest implementation does not relies on parallelism at all.
-Rust and Nim run on a single thread (thanks to the lack of garbage collector); both Rust and Crystal does not even stress the unique CPU they use.
-The numbers will probably be different on a 32 cores rack, but considering the standard dyno has just one core and 512MB RAM, you'd better ponder about your choice.
+The numbers will probably be different on a 32 cores rack, but considering the standard dyno has just one core and 512MB RAM, you'd better ponder your options.

 ### A matter of taste
 All that said, which language you'll pick is just a matter of personal taste: i am quite happy with Ruby, although it proved to be the slowest platform.